A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO

 The Frank-Wolfe algorithm, as presented in 1956 \cite{frank_algorithm_1956}, aims at minimizing a general constrained convex optimization problem of the form

-where $f$ is a \emph{convex} and \emph{continuously differentiable} cost functional and the domain $\mathcal{D}$ is a \emph{compact convex subset} of a some Banach space.
+where $f$ is a convex and continuously differentiable cost function and the domain $\mathcal{D}$ is a compact convex subset of a some Banach space.
 The vanilla version of the procedure is provided in Algorithm \ref{alg:vfw} below.

 The update direction search in step \ref{algstep:gradient} consists in minimizing a linear function over a convex set, which leads to solutions lying on the set's boundary.
-When the domain $\mathcal{D}$ is a \emph{polytope} moreover, the minimum is necessarily reached for one of its \emph{extreme points} or \emph{atoms}, hence allowing to restrict step~\ref{algstep:gradient} to the generating atoms of $\mathcal{D}$ only.
-The computation of the update direction is then very cheap since projection-free.
-This is in contrast with \emph{Projected Gradient Descent} methods for \eqref{eq:obj_fw}, which would involve potentially very expensive projections onto the set $\mathcal{D}$ at each iteration.
+When the domain $\mathcal{D}$ is a polytope, the minimum is necessarily reached for one of its extreme points or \emph{atoms}, hence allowing to restrict step~\ref{algstep:gradient} to the generating atoms of $\mathcal{D}$ only.
+The computation of the update direction is very cheap since it is projection-free.
+This is in contrast with \emph{Projected Gradient Descent} methods for \eqref{eq:obj_fw}, which could involve very expensive projections onto the set $\mathcal{D}$ at each iteration.